-How to use solar panel kits to easily go solar
+How to use small solar panel kits to easily go solar

 Are you interested in adding solar to your RV, van, boat, or small cabin, but get intimidated sifting through a sea of options to piece together a package of compatible components?
 Solar panel kits are a great, headache-free way to go solar and are perfect for many small scale, off-grid applications.